What We Do

-Founded in 2020 as schools and restaurants were closing, City of Good united local restaurants and growers to provide fresh, nutritious meals to children in the Boise School District, all while helping to keep culinary workers employed.
-Taking what was learned in the crisis, City of Good has expanded its focus to include helping food insecure members of our community, supporting local businesses, and promoting a sustainable food system and inclusive economy.
-To date City of Good has delivered more than 90,000 meals to food insecure neighbors in Boise.
+Founded in 2020 as schools and restaurants were closing, City of Good united local restaurants and growers to provide fresh, nutritious meals to food insecure children in the Boise School District, all while paying living wages to farmers and culinary workers.
+Taking what was learned in the crisis, City of Good expanded its focus to address changing community needs.
+To date, City of Good has distributed over 100,000 nutritious, restaurant-made meals to children, refugees, seniors, and others lacking access to the food they need.
+We’ve also distributed over 50,000 pounds of local produce and over $45,000 worth of culturally-appropriate shelf stable goods to school pantries and early learning centers for kids to take home.

 Our Programs